tytydraco/yessleep/out/I_found_every_girlfriend_Ive_ever_had_lined_up_dead_on_my_living_room_floor_Part_1.md

 *

-It's nearly the start of Autumn Term and students are already starting to trickle back into the city.
+It's nearly the start of Autumn Term and students are already beginning to trickle back into the city.
 That means some of my safehouses (vacant student accommodation with neglectful landlords) won't be viable for much longer.
-I may have to spend more time in my much less comfortable back up safehouses — obviously I’m not going to reveal their locations here.
+I may have to spend more time in my very scummy back up safehouses — obviously I’m not going to reveal their locations here.

 On the plus side, more students means more people to hide amongst.
-I know I'm being hunted, and I'm living in almost constant fear.
-But exactly who is hunting me I'm not sure.
+I know I'm being hunted, but exactly who — or *what* — is hunting me, I'm not sure.

 Anyway, I'm going to head out and try to scrounge some food without getting caught.
 I'll check back in soon.